Help protect your family’s future. Enter your zip code to get your free quote today!

 Will Marijuana Use Affect My Life Insurance Coverage?

-Life insurance companies take a lot of things into consideration when determining policy premiums, including occupation, weight, overall health and lifestyle.
+Life insurance companies take a lot of things into consideration when determining policy premiums, including occupation, height and weight, overall health, and lifestyle.
 Many insurance companies charge higher premiums for cigarette and marijuana smokers or deny them coverage altogether.
 In fact, 80 percent of underwriters surveyed by Munich Re said their company factors marijuana use into pricing decisions.

 However, many companies also factor frequency of marijuana use into their decision making.
 For instance, someone who smokes marijuana a few times a year will likely pay less for their policy than someone who smokes a few times a week.